amplifying-fsharp/fsharplang/spec/provided-types.md

 Type providers are extensions provided to an F# compiler or interpreter which provide information about types available in the environment for the F# code being analysed.

-The compilation context is augmented with a set of _type provider instances_.
-A type provider insance is interrogated for information through _type provider invocations_ (TPI).
+The compilation context is augmented with a set of `type provider instances`.
+A type provider instance is interrogated for information through `type provider invocations` (TPI).
 Type provider invocations are all executed at compile-time.
 The type provider instance is not required at runtime.

-Wherever an operation on a provided namespace, provided type definition or provided member is mentioned in this section, it is assumed to be a compile-time type provider invocation.
+> Wherever an operation on a provided namespace, provided type definition or provided member is mentioned in this section, it is assumed to be a compile-time type provider invocation.<br><br>

-The exact protocol used to implement type provider invocations and communicate between an F# compiler/interpreter and type provider instances is implementation dependent.
+The exact protocol used to implement type provider invocations and communicate between an F# compiler/interpreter and type provider instances is implementation dependent.<br><br>

-As of this release of F#,
+As of this release of F#,<br><br>

-- a type provider is a .NET 4.x binary component referenced as an imported asssembly reference.
-The assembly should have a TypeProviderAssemblyAttribute, with at least one component marked with TypeProviderAttribute.
+    - a type provider is a .NET 4.x binary component referenced as an imported assembly<br>
+      reference.
+The assembly should have a `TypeProviderAssemblyAttribute`, with at least one component marked with `TypeProviderAttribute`.<br>
-- a type provider instance is an object created for a component marked with TypeProviderAttribute.
+    - a type provider instance is an object created for a component marked with `TypeProviderAttribute`.<br>
-- provided type definitions are System.Type objects returned by a type provider instance.
+    - provided type definitions are `System.Type` objects returned by a type provider instance.<br>
-- provided methods are System.Reflection.MethodInfo objects returned by a type provider instance.
+    - provided methods are `System.Reflection.MethodInfo` objects returned by a type provider instance.<br>
-- provided constructors are System.Reflection.ConstructorInfo objects returned by a type provider instance.
+    - provided constructors are `System.Reflection.ConstructorInfo` objects returned by a type provider instance.<br>
-- provided properties are System.Reflection.PropertyInfo objects returned by a type provider instance.
+    - provided properties are `System.Reflection.PropertyInfo` objects returned by a type provider instance.<br>
-- provided events are System.Reflection.EventInfo objects returned by a type provider instance.
+    - provided events are `System.Reflection.EventInfo` objects returned by a type provider instance.<br>
-- provided literal fields are System.Reflection.FieldInfo objects returned by a type provider instance.
+    - provided literal fields are `System.Reflection.FieldInfo` objects returned by a type provider instance.<br>
-- provided parameters are System.Reflection.ParameterInfo objects returned by a type provider instance.
+    - provided parameters are `System.Reflection.ParameterInfo` objects returned by a type provider instance.<br>
-- provided static parameters are System.Reflection.ParameterInfo objects returned by a type provider instance.
+    - provided static parameters are `System.Reflection.ParameterInfo` objects returned by a type provider instance.<br>
-- provided attributes are attribute value objects returned by a type provider instance.
+    - provided attributes are attribute value objects returned by a type provider instance.<br>

 ## Static Parameters